 I am an Oakland-based ethnographer, researcher, and writer.

-Since finishing my Ph.D., I have been doing research as a consultant.
-Most recently, I’ve been working as a researcher for Dovetail Labs, a consulting company founded by two anthropologists.
+Since finishing my Ph.D., I have worked as a research consultant, most recently for Dovetail Labs, a consulting company founded by two anthropologists.
 Dovetail specializes in ethical questions and concerns related to emergent technologies with a focus on machine learning and artificial intelligence.
 (Check back for links to summaries of this research.)

 Since May 2018, I’ve also been working as an on-call researcher for the Exploratorium’s Visitor Research & Evaluation department.

 From early-2016 to late-2017, I was a communications consultant at MycoWorks, a San Francisco-based biomaterials company making new materials out of fungi, where I conducted market research and helped build social media presence and community engagement.